Akhilkj123/CyberOps/Introduction/Module - 7/Readme.md

 ### ICMPv4 messages
 #### Time Exceeded
-- An ICMPv4 Time Exceeded Message
+- An ICMPv4 Time Exceeded Message is sent by router to notify that the packet canot be sent because Time To Live(TTL) of the packet has been decremented to 0.

+### ICMPv6 messages
+#### ICMPv6 has some additional functionality.
+Messages between IPv6 router and IPv6 device is known as:
+- Router Soliciation(RS) message
+- Router Advertisement(RA) message
+#### Messages between IPv6 devices:
+- Neighbor Soliciation(NS) message
+- Neighbor Advertisement(NA) message